 Return to full list >>

 - Take everyday actions to stop the spread of germs.
 Try to avoid close contact with sick people, and if you become sick, limit your contact with others.
-When possible, stay home for at least 24 hours after your fever is gone.
-Cover your nose and mouth with a tissue when you cough or sneeze, and wash your hands often with soap and water.
-If soap and water are not available, use an alcohol-based hand rub.
+Cover your nose and mouth with a tissue when you cough or sneeze, and wash your hands often.

 - Take flu antiviral drugs if your doctor prescribes them.
 If you get sick with the flu, prescription flu antiviral drugs can be used to treat flu illness.
 Antiviral drugs can make illness milder and shorten the time you are sick.

 Learn more about how you can fight flu this season.